Queens Building, 97 William St. Perth

 In this workshop I want to encourage you to articulate your own Monster Field and to think how it may support your work.
 What/where is the place that is more than itself to you and how do a range of artists, including poets, approach and use that which is not always seen?

-Please email, to firstname.lastname@example.org prior to the workshop, a sample of your recent work (a poem of no more than 30 lines) and indicate what goal you have in terms of your writing.
+Please email, to email@example.com by 5th August (place “Dougan Workshop” in the subject), a sample of your recent work (a poem of no more than 30 lines) and indicate what preoccupations, challenges and goals you have in terms of your writing.
 This won’t necessarily be shared or workshopped but will help tailor the workshop.

 Constraints with Dave Drayton